Remember, you can always plan ahead, but you can't plan behind.

 WE'LL GET YOU ORGANIZED

 Estate Planning inevitably requires documents, forms, statements, and records.
 We can help you keep this information organized and secure for your own Estate Planning needs and provide it for your Executor.
-We can also make sure you know just what you need for ongoing review, updates, and alternatives in the event life brings new changes or challenges.
+We can also ensure you know just what you need for ongoing review, updates, and alternatives if life brings new changes or challenges.
 This allows you to have all the documentation at your fingertips.

 RJ Fichera Law Firm will approach the preparation of your Estate Plan with a focus on your unique needs and present to you a full range of options that suit your particular situation, including: